 SteriPEN Journey LCD ReviewPrice: $100 List Pros: Quick treatment, doesn't change taste of water, lighter than all the pump filters, effective against viruses.

 Cons: Not very durable or reliable, expensive and hard to find battery, doesn't filter out particulate unless you buy a separate pre-filter, only works in certain containers, does not treat water on threads of bottle.

-The UV technology of the SteriPEN is fast and effective against viruses as well as protozoa and bacteria, which is an advantage over all the pump filters besides the First Need XL.
+The UV light protects against viruses, protozoa, and bacteria.
 The question is do you trust it?
 Waving a wand around in your water somehow doesn't inspire as much confidence as a pump or chemical tablet.
 However, this method has been used for many years by large water purifying facilities.
-The way UV light works is that it does not kill bacteria, viruses, etc. Instead it scrambles the DNA of the organisms so that they cannot reproduce, rendering them harmless to you.
-One thing to note is that since the organisms remain alive in your water, if the treated water is exposed to visible light for a length of time before drinking, the microbes can essentially heal and reactivate.
+The way UV light works is that it does not kill bacteria, viruses, etc. Instead, it scrambles the DNA of the organisms so that they cannot reproduce, rendering them harmless to you.
+One thing to note is that since the organisms remain alive in your water if the treated water is exposed to visible light for a length of time before drinking, the microbes can essentially heal and reactivate.

 Time Before Drinking

 With it taking only 90 seconds for a liter and 48 seconds for a half-liter, this one of the simplest, fastest ways to treat a single bottle of water, even though 90 seconds can seem like a long time during treatment.
 The Platypus GravityWorks system actually treats water faster, taking .05 min for one liter and .50 min for four liters.